Windows 10 version history: Version 1903 (May 2019 Update)

+The update has reached the end of service on December 8, 2020.

 Version 1909 (November 2019 Update)

-The ninth stable build of Windows 10, version 1909, codenamed "19H2", was released to the public on November 12, 2019 after being on the Insider Release Preview branch since August 26, 2019.
+The ninth stable build of Windows 10, version 1909, codenamed "19H2", was released to the public on November 12, 2019, after being on the Insider Release Preview branch since August 26, 2019.
 Unlike previous updates, this one was released as a minor service update without major new features.
+Notable changes in the November 2019 Update include: